Ground states and associated path measures in the renormalized Nelson model: Introduction and Main Results

-\begin{rem}[Gaussian domination for ground states] Thm.~\ref{introthmsupexpNum} permits to relax the assumption on $h$ in Rem.~\ref{introremGauss1}, if we restrict our attention to ground state eigenvectors instead of considering more general elements of spectral subspaces.
-In fact, Lem.~\ref{leminvGauss} also implies the bound
+\begin{rem}[Gaussian Domination for Ground States] Theorem~\ref{introthmsupexpNum} permits to relax the assumption on $h$ in Remark~\ref{introremGauss1}, if we restrict our attention to ground state eigenvectors instead of considering more general elements of spectral subspaces.
+In fact, Lemma~\ref{leminvGauss} also implies the bound

 for all $h\in L^2(\RR^3)$ with $\|h\|<1/2$ and $\alpha>1$ with $4\alpha\|h\|^2<1$, which can be combined with \eqref{introsupexpNum}. \end{rem}

 Suppose that $h\in L^2(\RR^3)$ is an element of the completely real subspace